facelessuser/coloraide/docs/src/markdown/interpolation.md

 ```

 Technically, any channel can be set to `NaN`.
 And there are various ways to do this.
 The
-[Color Manipulation documentation](./manipulation.md#undefined-values) goes into the details of how these `Nan` values
+[Color Manipulation documentation](./manipulation.md#undefined-values) goes into the details of how these `NaN` values
 naturally occur and the various ways a user and manipulate them.

 ## Carrying-Forward